 Welcome to the Circle of the Spores Druid build for Baldur’s Gate 3.
 The Druid class is highly effective, it can heal and transform into different creatures via the Wild Shape action in BG3.
 While the other two Druid subclasses focus more on beasts and plants, the Circle of the Spores is themed around decay, and they have access to some darker forms of magic such as necromancy.
 You can summon poisonous clouds, diseases and zombies at higher levels to attack your foes.

 Please visit our Best BG3 Builds overview page for more builds or check out our Best BG3 Druid Build with the Circle of the Moon subclass.
-To get an overview of all classes please visit the BG3 Classes overview page.
+Additionally, we also have a unique BG3 Halsin Build and BG3 Jaheira Build if you want good companion setups.
+If you are interested in more Druid subclass builds, check our BG3 Druid Builds category page.
+To get an overview of all classes, please visit the BG3 Classes overview page.

-The Circle of Spores Druid retains the ability to transform into various animals, however, they can also use their Wild Shape charges to buff themselves and deal extra damage to enemies.
-The Circle of Spores Build works on both PC and Console (PS5 and Xbox Series X/S).
+The Circle of Spores Druid retains the ability to transform into various animals; however, they can also use their Wild Shape charges to buff themselves and deal extra damage to enemies.
+The Circle of Spores Build was last updated in November 2025.
+It works on both PC and Console (PS5 and Xbox Series X/S).

 Table of Contents: